Design It (B)Right!

 Not So Horrible History

-Who can remember their school history lessons?
-The chances are that you may recall learning facts from textbooks and rarely going on an actual trip.
-But [...]
+Who remembers their school history lessons?
+Learning facts from textbooks and rarely going on an actual trip can be very dry.
+But the success of historical [...]

 Multimedia Inspiration – Using Film to Inspire Cross-Curricular High Potential Learning